ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 # What Pulumi isn't

-- NOT a Cross-Platform abstraction
+- NOT an abstraction over clouds
   - Clouds are target specifically
   - Ex: Cloud storage different between AWS S3 and Azure Blob Storage